xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 default return value.

-This works with the Objective-C runtime by responding "false" to the Objective-C runtime request to determine if the specified selector is implemented in this class.
+This works with the Objective-C runtime by responding `false` to the Objective-C runtime request to determine if the specified selector is implemented in this class.

 ```csharp